 Our homes are conveniently located near parks, shopping mall, theaters, and the fire department.
 Our caring staff is well versed in TBI recovery.

 Terry Home was built to meet many of the needs of its residents, with handrails, wider entries and hallways, and wheelchair accessibility to sinks and counters to promote dignity and independence.

-Each resident has a spacious private room with cable and phone hookups.
-Nine of the 10 bedrooms are 144 sq. ft. with a closet and built-in sink and vanity for storage of personal toiletries and linens.
-The tenth bedroom is large enough for two people and it has its own bathroom.
+Each resident has a spacious 144 Sq.
+Ft. private room with cable and phone hookups, a closet and built-in sink and vanity for storage of personal toiletries and linens.
 View a floor plan of the rooms below.

-There is a large living room where residents can watch television, read, play games, and listen to music.
-The therapy room contains exercise and therapy equipment along with computers.
+At each location, there is a large living room where residents can watch television, read, play games, and listen to music.
+The activity room contains exercise and therapy equipment along with computers.
 The fenced yard and patio provide an area for residents to socialize or enjoy a summer barbeque.

 Programs & Activities

 Terry Home offers the residents a variety of programs and activities such as: